OSSII/OXOOL/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability in Collabora Online please send an email to *officesecurity@lists.freedesktop.org*.
+If you find a security vulnerability in OxOffice Online please send an email to *officesecurity@lists.freedesktop.org*.